A laboratory technician in Shanxi, China, works with the careHPV™ test. Photo: Cancer Institute Chinese Academy of Medical Sciences.

 With low levels of knowledge about cervical cancer and the HPV vaccine, even among health care providers, we made special efforts to support training and community education.
 We educated teachers, women’s groups, community leaders, and even health staff who were not directly responsible for vaccination so they could accurately respond to parents’ questions and concerns.

-Results from PATH’s HPV vaccine project paved the way for Uganda and Peru to launch national immunization programs against HPV and contributed to the GAVI Alliance’s decision to subsidize HPV vaccines for the world’s poorest countries.
+Results from PATH’s HPV vaccine project paved the way for Uganda and Peru to launch national immunization programs against HPV and contributed to the decision by Gavi, the Vaccine Alliance to subsidize HPV vaccines for the world’s poorest countries.

 Vaccination + screening = good public health policy

-The vaccines alone won’t wipe out cervical cancer, since they don’t cover all types of cancer-causing HPV and because many women are already infected.
+The vaccines alone won’t wipe out cervical cancer, because they don’t cover all types of cancer-causing HPV and many women are already infected.
 For those reasons, bringing screening and treatment to women in the developing world remains essential and a core part of PATH’s ongoing work.

 Ultimately, our efforts mean that more women will receive the screening services they need and that HPV vaccines will be available in developing countries sooner—so that women won’t have to die simply because of where they live.